vinc/moros/doc/manual.md

 ## Files

-You can create a file by redirecting the output of a command with an arrow `=>`:
+You can create a file by redirecting the output of a command with an arrow `=>` to the file:

     > print "Hello, World!" => hello.txt